jimkinsey/bhuj/README.md

     import ContextImplicits._

-It is relatively straightforward to provide your own by implementing `CanContextualise[T]` and placing it implicitly in scope:
+It is relatively straightforward to provide your own by implementing `CanContextualise[T]` which takes type `T` and converts it to a `Map[String, Any]` and placing it implicitly in scope:

     implicit object CanContextualiseInt extends CanContextualise[Int] {
       def context(int: Int) = Right(Map("value" -> int))